top of page

 3. UTIs After Sexual Activity

-If your UTIs tend to occur after intercourse:
+If your UTIs tend to occur after intercourse, consider these tips:

 These changes can reduce bacterial colonization.